pavanlalwani/face-recognition-opencv/README.md

 python trainer.py
 python facerecognition.py
 ```
 newfacedata.py captures the detected face from the webcam input and saves the images to /dataset.
-Make sure to use a unique IDs every time you enroll a new face.
+Make sure to use a unique ID every time you enroll a new face.

 Run trainer.py each time to generate the LBPH model after you capture new face data to /dataset